 What advice would you give to recent ELUMs or future fellows?

 It is a marathon, not a sprint.
 You can’t be discouraged or take things personally.
 They may be personal, but you can’t take them that way.
 You just have to look beyond that.
 Learn from failures if you have them; learn from whatever challenges that you have.
-Stay in touch with your fellow ELAMs and ELUMs and build those networks.
+Stay in touch with your fellow ELUMs and build those networks.

 The fellows need to apply for the positions.
 They need to understand that they are ready for these jobs.
 You are ready, and you need to step up to the plate.
 If there’s any thought in your head that people are saying, “Well, she only got that because she’s a woman,” forget that.
 Just get in there and do the job and do it well.